 A strong program makes partnering with parents a core part of its mission.
 When families and educators work together, it creates a consistent and supportive environment for children.
 This collaboration not only reinforces what your child is learning but also strengthens your family relationships and ensures your child feels supported from all sides.

-Begin Your Child’s Emotional Journey at Strong Start
+Support Your Child’s Emotional Growth with Strong Start

 At Strong Start, we believe that helping children understand their feelings is the foundation for a happy, successful life.
 We know that social and emotional learning is essential for equipping children with the skills they need to manage their emotions, set goals, and build positive relationships.
 That’s why we weave these lessons into every part of our day, from circle time to the playground.
 Our entire educational approach is designed to nurture not just curious minds, but also kind and resilient hearts.